edmundsj/AD7766DevBoard/README.rst

 Issues in Version 2
 ---------------------
 - [FIXED v3] The MCLK output is 3.3V, and the AD7766 is expecting 2.5V.
 Added a voltage divider.
+The datasheet says it's within the absolute maximum ratings, though, so it should work.